sagar87/tensorsignatures/docs/tutorials.rst

 ================================================

-In this tutorial we will first simulate SNV and other mutation count data, and subsequently run TensorSignatures on this data via the commandline.
+In this tutorial we will first simulate SNV and other mutation count data, and subsequently run TensorSignatures on this data via the commandline interface (CLI).
 The goal is to illustrate how to run TensorSignatures in a practical setting.

 To create a reproducable (the first positional argument sets a seed: :code:`573`) synthetic dataset from